-Debborah earned her B.A. in Psychology from New College, the Honors College for the State of Florida and her Master and Doctorate degrees in Psychology (Cognitive Neuroscience), with minors in Marine Biology, from the University of South Florida.
-She has more than 20 years of scientific research and management experience.
-She has an extensive marine sciences background and has studied both captive and free-ranging marine animals, with a particular focus on manatee sensory biology and animal training, and considerable cetacean and sea turtle stranding and care experience.
-She also has considerable experience with establishing and managing informal education programs, intern and volunteer programs, and grant writing.
+Debi earned her B.A from New College, the Honors College for the State of Florida and her Master and Doctorate degrees in Cognitive Neuroscience/Marine Biology from the University of South Florida.
+She has more than 20 years of research, conservation, and management experience and has studied both captive and free-ranging marine animals, with a particular focus on manatee sensory biology.

 Dr. Candice Dorsey joined AZA in September 2008 and is responsible for overseeing AZA’s cooperatively managed Animal Programs, and advising and supporting the Program Leaders and participants of Taxon Advisory Groups, Species Survival Plans® and Studbooks.
 Candice works closely with the AZA Population and Reproductive Management Centers, the Wildlife Conservation and Management and Animal Welfare Committees, and several Scientific Advisory Groups.
 She collaborates with other regional zoological associations and serves as a Vice Chair to the WAZA Committee on Population Management, which oversees Global Species Management Plans.
 Candice also acts as AZA's Conservation Grants Fund (CGF) Science Director, and serves as a scientific liaison to other AZA departments and their programs.